hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/01_QC_trimming.md

 Trimming tools can perform sequence trimming using the following strategies:

-- one base at a time - remove base if it is below a certain quality threshold
+- **one base at a time:** remove base if it is below a certain quality threshold
-- sliding window approach:
+- **sliding window approach:**
-	- remove all bases in window if the average quality across a window size (e.g. 5 bases) is below a specific threshold
+	- remove all bases of the window and 3' of the window if the average quality across a window size (e.g. 5 bases) is below a specific quality threshold
-	- remove bases in window if % good quality bases in a window is below a specific percentage (e.g. remove bases in window if % good quality bases ≤ 70%)
+	-  remove all bases of the window and 3' of the window if a specific percentage of bases in window is below a specific quality threshold (e.g. remove bases if % good quality bases in window ≤ 70%)
-- hard crop - remove a certain number of bases from the ends of all reads (e.g. remove 12 bases from all reads at 5’ end)
+- **hard crop:** remove a certain number of bases from the ends of all reads (e.g. remove 12 bases from all reads at 5’ end)
-- remove read if % good quality bases in whole read is below a specific threshold (e.g. remove read if % good quality bases ≤ 70%)
+- **read removal:** if % good quality bases in whole read is below a specific threshold discard read (e.g. discard read if % good quality bases ≤ 70%)
-- adapter trimming - trim any left over adapter sequences (usually at 5’ end for SE)
+- **adapter trimming:** trim any left over adapter sequences (usually at 5’ end for SE)
-- minimum length - remove read if the read length is below a certain threshold
+- **minimum length:** remove read if the read length is below a certain threshold

 ## Trimmomatic